Christophe Jaffrelot

 Christophe Jaffrelot (born 12 February 1964) is a French political scientist specialising in South Asia, particularly India and Pakistan.
-He is a professor of South Asian politics and history the Centre d'études et de recherches internationales (CERI) at Sciences Po (Paris), a professor of Indian Politics and Sociology at the King's India Institute (London), and a Research Director at the Centre national de la recherche scientifique (CNRS).
+He is a professor of South Asian politics and history the Centre d'études et de recherches internationales (CERI) at Sciences Po (Paris), a professor of Indian Politics and Sociology at the India Institute of King's College London, and a Research Director at the Centre national de la recherche scientifique (CNRS).

+Critics have questioned aspects of Jaffrelot's interpretation of Hindu nationalism and his analysis of BJP rule and the Modi government's political trajectory.

 Education

 Christophe Jaffrelot is a graduate of the institut d’études politiques (Sciences Po) in Paris, the université de Paris-I Panthéon-Sorbonne, and of the Institut national des langues et civilisations orientales (INALCO).
 He has a doctorate of political science from Sciences Po in 1991 and has received a post-doctoral Habilitation degree.